Cleod9/post-scriptum/README.md

 var EP = require('easypromise');
 ```

 You will then have access to the library through the variable `EP` (or whatever, you don't have to name it `EP`).
-Read below for usage details.
+Scroll down for usage details.

 ### For Browser ###

 Simply grab the library from `lib/easypromise.js` and include it in your web page.
+You will then have access the global variable called `EasyPromise`.

 ## Basic Usage ##